m-alx/yopsilon-mask/README.md

 #### 7. Events

-ynStateChange event (e: MaskState) - is triggered by directive state change.
+ynStateChange(e: MaskState) event - is triggered by directive state change.
 Possible values:
   - MaskState.EMPTY - empty value
-  - MaskState.TYPING - User started to enter some text, but value is invalid according to selected mask template
+  - MaskState.TYPING - User started to enter some text, but value is invalid according to selected mask pattern
-  - MaskState.OK - value is valid according to mask template
+  - MaskState.OK - value is valid according to mask pattern

 Example: